Act of Oblivion

 It is also the title of Robert Harris's latest novel.
 With one foot in a history book, and the other firmly in fiction Harris's story follows the fictitious agent of the crown Richard Nayler.
 Nayler's task is to hunt down the regicides, and the novel focuses on his hunt for Colonel Edward Whalley, and Colonel William Goffe.

-The novel is currently serialised on BBC Radio 4's 'A Book At Bedtime'.
+For those of you who like to do your "reading with your ears" (Richard Ayoade) The novel is currently serialised on BBC Radio 4's 'A Book At Bedtime'.
 There are ten fifteen minute long episodes.
 Well worth a download.
 (The series started Monday 16th January and should be available for a few months to come).

 If you enjoyed reading this, or any of the other posts, please consider supporting the blog.